oban-bg/oban/guides/scaling.md

 Oban uses PubSub notifications for communication between nodes, like job inserts, pausing queues, resuming queues, and metrics for Web.
 The default notifier is `Oban.Notifiers.Postgres`, which sends all messages through the database.
-Postgres' notifications adds up at scale because each one requires a separate query.
+This provides transactional consistency, but Postgres' notifications adds up at scale because each one requires a separate query.

-If you're clustered, switch to an alternative notifier like `Oban.Notifiers.PG`.
-That keeps notifications out of the db, reduces total queries, and allows larger messages.
-As long as you have a functional Distributed Erlang cluster, then it’s a single line change to your Oban config.
+If you're clustered, consider switching to an alternative notifier like `Oban.Notifiers.PG`.
+That keeps notifications out of the db, reduces total queries, and allows larger messages, with the tradeoff that notifications from within a database transaction may be sent even if the transaction is rolled back.
+As long as you have a functional Distributed Erlang cluster, switching is a single line change to your Oban config.

 ```diff
  config :my_app, Oban,